How Does Truck Finance Differ from Other Forms of Equipment? | AGM Finance

 General Equipment Finance:

-Loans for general equipment typically offer standard repayment schedules with less customization.
+Loans for general equipment typically offer standard repayment schedules with less customisation.
 Since these assets are usually part of overhead costs rather than direct revenue drivers, repayment terms may not account for fluctuations in cash flow.

 4. Insurance Requirements